JanusGraph/janusgraph/.github/PULL_REQUEST_TEMPLATE.md

 ### For documentation related changes:
 - [ ] Have you ensured that format looks appropriate for the output in which it is rendered?
-- [ ] If this PR is a documentation-only change, have you added a `[doc only]` tag to the first line of your commit message to avoid spending CPU cycles in Travis CI when no code, tests, or build configuration are modified?

-### Note:
-Please ensure that once the PR is submitted, you check Travis CI for build issues and submit an update to your PR as soon as possible.